gvwilson/thirdbit/src/fiction/madica/index.md

 *Clink!* With that little sound, the metal tore away leaving a hole just big enough for a cat to scramble through.
-And that's what the cat did---up Madica's back, a bound to the snarkasaurus's head, and through the hole.
+And that's what the cat did—up Madica's back, a bound to the snarkasaurus's head, and through the hole.

 The lock clicked a moment later.
 Madica and Laurellen shifted Ike out of